“The need to go astray, to be destroyed, is an extremely private, distant, passionate, turbulent truth.”

 Mark E. Smith provided an antidote to a decline he began documenting in 1978.

 He remained forever ‘out of joint’.
 Contrarian to the core, you could argue that he trod a path between extremes.
 You could also argue that such a flatly unimaginative concept as ‘path’ would never have occurred.
 More likely his mission was to destroy all paths.

 In one sense at least, Smith’s departure feels timely.
-As pop/rock modernism morphs into its own monument, the idea of an ‘outside’ is feeling nostalgically quaint.
+As pop/rock modernism morphs into its own monument, the idea of an ‘outside’ is feeling rather quaint.
 The cracks in our minds are slowly being papered over with options.
-When all possible choices lie before you you don’t much need to think… this is a ‘country on the click’.
+When all possible choices lie before you you don’t much need to think… we live in a ‘country on the click’.

 To many commentators we’re in the midst of a ‘culture war’ but Smith’s whole career was wrapped up in a war on culture.
 He provided a diagnosis of modernity from within modernity, without being distracted by ‘postmodern cool’.
 Not for him the ‘self-satisfied, smugness’ of ironic detachment.
 ‘The Talking Heads are the enemy’ he once said.
 Smith’s irony frequently followed through into a vicious sarcasm.
 He never made things easy for you or himself, and he’d often fail.
 But that was a part of it.

 The Fall ‘circus’ was its own version of a Theatre Of Cruelty and was equally flawed, but how else could it operate..?
 How else would he surprise himself, and us..?
 And how else could the ‘outside’ gain entry..?

 The consummate ‘professional layman’, the bloke down the pub created a totally unique prole-art threat that would undermine any attempt at categorisation or appropriation.
 There are no Fall clones.

 “I don’t love you and I never did”